stocke40/GCP-Playground/README.md

 # GCP-Playground
-Playground to experiment with Google Cloud Functions
+Playground to experiment with Google Cloud Functions.